MiniProfiler/dotnet/Readme.md

 We accept patches and pull requests here.

-See the home page at: http://miniprofiler.github.com
+See the home page at: http://miniprofiler.com

+Licensed under apache 2.0 license, see: http://www.apache.org/licenses/LICENSE-2.0

-For bugs and feature requests go to: http://code.google.com/p/mvc-mini-profiler/issues/list
+For bugs and feature requests go to: http://community.miniprofiler.com